-I am a brand and content strategist helping small businesses, nonprofits and creatives to achieve brand nirvana and to communicate for greater impact by focusing on brand storytelling, content strategy and social media strategy.
+I am a business strategist helping small businesses, nonprofits and creatives to achieve brand nirvana and to communicate for greater impact by focusing on brand storytelling, content strategy and social media strategy.
 In July 2013, I launched my brand, content and social business.

 Below is a complete listing, with respective links, of all the articles and blogs I have written (and, in a few cases, co-written) for Dowser, Searchlight South Asia, Beyond Profit, the ‘In Our Hands’ initiative, NextBillion, GOOD and the Global Urbanist websites.

 For any writer, feedback is so important.
 Please feel free to share your thoughts, comments and ideas.
 Happy Reading!